-Lotus root chips, from what I’ve read, are commonly served as appetizers at Japanese restaurants in the US and Australia.
-The next time you go out for some sushi, it may be worth asking them where you can buy renkon.
+Lotus root chips, from what I’ve read, are commonly served as appetizers at Japanese restaurants in the United States and Australia.

 I’m guessing that the chef at a Vietnamese, Indian, or Chinese restaurant would also know where to buy some.

 Last resort, I suppose, is to find a lotus flower garden.

 Bring a snorkel and mask.